top of page

 Opening remarks by mayor Jan van Zanen and survivors testimony Mrs. Deborah Maarsen-Laufer

-00:58 Opening remarks The Honorable Jan van Zanen Mayor of the City of The Hague 05:57 Testimony of a survivor Mrs. Deborah Maarsen-Laufer Survivor of Ravensbrück and Bergen-Belsen This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information: www.ihrd-theague.org
+00:58 Opening remarks The Honorable Jan van Zanen Mayor of the City of The Hague 05:57 Testimony of a survivor Mrs. Deborah Maarsen-Laufer Survivor of Ravensbrück and Bergen-Belsen This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Play Video